Chapter Directors:

 - Decarbonizing the built environment

-- In February 2020, a delegation of 19 E2 Oregon members and supporters traveled to Salem for meetings with Governor Kate Brown and 42 legislative offices on both sides of the aisle to advocate for passage of a strong Cap-and-Invest carbon pricing program and aggressive executive action should the Legislature fail to act.
+- In February 2020, a delegation of 19 E2 Oregon members and supporters traveled to Salem for meetings with Governor Kate Brown and 42 legislative offices on both sides of the aisle to advocate for the passage of a strong Cap-and-Invest carbon pricing program and aggressive executive action should the Legislature fail to act.

 - In July 2020, two E2 Oregon members provided testimony in support of strengthening Oregon’s appliance standards at an Oregon Department of Energy virtual hearing, which was called for by Governor Brown’s Executive Order on Climate Action (EO 20-04).